 The apparent decline in cohesion and motivation on the far right and the equal and opposite rise in motivation on the left came to a head on October 13th 2018.

 The DFLA had planned a protest and march to oppose “Islamic extremism” in central London.
 However, on the day their march was blocked and diverted by a more diverse and far larger number of anti-fascist and anti-racist campaigners led by a strong feminist bloc.
-This counter-demonstration was organised by over 35 different groups, and on the day the diversity of the groups and the diversity of their tactics contributed to a decisive victory.
+This counter-demonstration was organised by over 35 different groups, and on the day the diversity of the groups and their tactics contributed to a decisive victory.
 This was an important victory for the anti-fascists who resoundingly proved that their chants of: “whose streets?
 Our streets!” were not just empty words.

 In an attempt to harness this newfound anti-fascist strength and momentum the aforementioned secret meeting was convened in late November 2018.
 The meeting was attended by representatives from what I estimate to be at least 15 different groups.